Y-Shcheholskyy/graalpy.github.io/docs/reference/Native_Executables.md

 ---
 layout: page
-title: Python Native Executables
+title: Native GraalPy Executables
-permalink: /native-executables/
+permalink: /reference/native-executables/
 ---
-# Native Executables with Python

 Python is a large language.
 "Batteries included" has long been a core tenet of CPython.